Beach evolution: Breakwater

 Breakwater, also called "offshore breakwater", are offshore structure constructed parallel to the shore to alter wave direction and tide energy.
 The waves break further offshore and therefore lose erosive power.
 This leads to formation of wider beaches, which further absorb wave energy.
 A series of breakwaters is often deployed across the beach shore.

 Revetment

 Revetments are slanted or upright blockades, built parallel to the coast, usually towards the back of the beach to protect the area beyond.
 The most basic revetments consist of timber slants with a possible rock infill.
 Waves break against the revetments, which dissipate and absorb the energy.
 The shoreline is protected by the beach material held behind the barriers, as the revetments trap some of the material.
 Unless other methods are used in combination, surf progressively erodes and destroys the revetment which requires ongoing maintenance.

 Other types of structures

-Other types of structures used are:

 Riprap / Rock armour

 Rock armour, also called riprap, is basement placed at the sea edge using local material.
 This could be the protruding foot of a seawall or revetment to reduce maintenance of those.
 Longshore drift is not hindered.